 All Hallows marks an important turn on the wheel of the year.
 From now until the winter solstice the darkness grows.

 Halloween in ancient Celtic times was known as Samhain, (pronounced sow-en, with sow rhyming with cow).
 It is a word that comes from two old Irish words meaning summer’s end.
-It is the final harvest festival of the year when pumpkins, gourds, turnips, parsnips and squash are gathered, and animals were brought back from summer pastures to the safety of
+It is the final harvest festival of the year when pumpkins, gourds, turnips, parsnips and squash are gathered, and animals were brought back from summer pastures to the safety of barns and stables.

 In pre-Christian times Samhain was celebrated in Ireland with great gatherings of clans and tribes.
 In Medieval times there were games, and feasting to celebrate the end of the growing and harvesting seasons.
 With the growing darkness there were stories of faerie folk, and goblins making mischief in the dark.
 Stories that echoed more ancient and more primitive fears.